Sheldonwl/kubernetes-tips-and-tricks/cli/managing-the-kubernetes-api-server-and-pods.md

 **httpGet:** executes a check on an URL on the container and checks the return code between 200 +> and < 400 is successful.
 Responses: Success Failure, Unknown

-Get notifications on kubectl events.
+Get notifications on kubectl events:
 ~~~
 kubectl get events --watch &
 ~~~

-Exec into single container deployment.
+Exec into single container deployment:
 ~~~
 kubectl exec -it X -- /bin/bash
 ~~~

-Exec into multi container deployment.
+Exec into multi container deployment:
 ~~~
 kubectl exec -it X --container X -- /bin/bash
 ~~~

-Increase the verbosity.
+Increase the verbosity:
 ~~~
 kubectl -v 6 exec -it X -- /bin/bash
 ~~~

-Run process inside a container.
+Run process inside a container:
 ~~~
 kubectl exec -it X -- /usr/bin/killall X
 ~~~

-Access pod's application directly, without a service and also off the pod network.
+Access pod's application directly, without a service and also off the pod network:
 ~~~
 kubectl port-forward pod X LOCALPORT:CONTAINERPORT
 curl http://localhost:LOCALPORT
 ~~~

-Scale up/down a replicaset.
+Scale up/down a replicaset:
 ~~~
 kubectl scale deployment X --replicas=X
 ~~~

-Specify grace period time for an application, to overwrite the default 30 SIGTERM to SIGKILL commands from kubernetes.
+Specify grace period time for an application, to overwrite the default 30 SIGTERM to SIGKILL commands from kubernetes:
 ~~~
 kubectl delete pod --grace-period=SECONDS
 ~~~

-Force delete pod, delete the metadata and everything else immediately.
+Force delete pod, delete the metadata and everything else immediately:
 ~~~
 kubectl delete pod --grace-period=0 --force
 ~~~